TEXT-S&P summary: Mack-Cali Realty Corp.

 Outlook

-The stable outlook reflects our expectation that Mack-Cali will continue to maintain low leverage and healthy DSC metrics relative to its peers despite our expectation that office fundamentals in its core geographic markets will remain weak over the next 12 months.
-We expect Mack-Cali to expand its investment in multifamily residential properties in a measured way that does not meaningfully affect balance sheet metrics or exceed the REIT’s management and operational capabilities.
-We would consider revising the outlook to negative if the company’s operating results weaken meaningfully as a result of higher vacancies or tenant bankruptcies such that the company’s DSC falls below 2.4x and total coverage drops below 1.0x.
-We could also lower the rating if Mack-Cali experiences operational missteps as it pursues investment opportunities outside of its historical areas of geographic and property expertise.
-Our expectation for a protracted recovery in certain of the company’s core markets (including central and northern New Jersey) presently preclude positive momentum to the outlook or rating in the 12 to 24 months.
+The stable outlook reflects our expectation that Mack-Cali’s largely stabilized portfolio and manageable near-term lease expirations should limit the company’s exposure to the office sector weakness that we expect to continue through the latter half of 2012.
+We would consider revising the outlook to negative if the company’s operating results weaken meaningfully as a result of higher vacancies or tenant bankruptcies such that he company’s debt service coverage falls below 2.4x and total coverage drops below 1.0x.
+We could also lower the rating if the REIT’s investment strategy changes materially; however, we currently consider this unlikely in the near term.
+Our expectation for a protracted recovery in certain of the company’s core markets (including central and northern New Jersey) will likely preclude positive momentum to the outlook or rating in the 12 to 24 months.